 11/5: The Rise of Modern Japan: Meiji and Beyond with Dr. Constantine Vaporis

 11/19: What Should We Know about Taiwan's History and Culture? with Dr. Meredith Oyen

 12/3: Korea's Rise from Colonialism to Cultural Icon with Dr. Kyung-Eun Yoon

 12/10: Is Vietnam Really in East Asia?
 A Journey in Foundations with Dr. Meredith Oyen

 Learn how to engage your students with the wider world by incorporating East Asia into your curriculum.
 Meet standards in your state with the content and resources that you can use to enrich your teaching and broaden your students’ knowledge.
 Learn from scholars of East Asia and NCTA master teachers, and meet other educators like yourself.

-A Pitt NCTA seminar will broaden your approach to the standards and issues of concern to students.
+An NCTA seminar will broaden your approach to the standards and issues of concern to students.
 Designed as an introduction to the cultures of China, Japan, and Korea, the course will encourage and facilitate K-12 teaching and learning about East Asia in World History, Geography, Social Studies, Art, and World Literature.
 Each seminar also touches upon topics such as diversity in world history, Asian cultural identities, geography in history and culture.
 Develop lesson plans for your current courses.
 Learn how to use NCTA online resources for in person, hybrid and online classes.

 Benefits for educators who complete all seminar requirements: